-iv. provides training to individuals assessing qualifications v. provides access to records related to the assessment to applicants
+iv. provides training to individuals assessing qualifications

-1. The CASW: There was a change in personnel at CASW in 2011, and, at this time, the College is not aware of the formal training provided to the individual(s) who conduct the evaluation.
-However, the College intends to discuss this with CASW in 2012.

-2. Language Testing Systems: The College is not aware of formal training provided.
+- SAME AS LAST YEAR - 1.
+The College is not aware of the formal training provided to the individual(s) who conduct the evaluation. - 2.
+Language Testing Systems: The College is not aware of formal training provided. - v. provides access to records related to the assessment to applicants